What's at the Park

 Underwood Homesite

-Walking southwest from the equestrian pavillion one comes to a fenced area that the Underwood house once stood.
+Walking southwest from the equestrian pavillion, and into the campground area, is the fenced area that the Underwood house once stood.
 Only some foundation bricks remain.
 The large Underwood barn still stands.

 English Settlement School